ShellShoccar-jpn/kotoriotoko/README.md

 ##### 1) Register your cell phone number onto Twitter service for identification

 Twitter service requires your cell phone number as a collateral for giving you application keys.
-To register it, you have to open the web page "[Mobile](https://twitter.com/settings/add_phone)" with your web browser.
-You can arrive there by "[Home](https://twitter.com/)" -> "[(Profile and) settings](https://twitter.com/settings/account)" -> "[Mobile](https://twitter.com/settings/add_phone)".
+To register it, you have to open the web page ["Phone"](https://twitter.com/settings/phone) with your web browser.
+You can arrive there by ["Home"](https://twitter.com/) -> ["Settings and privacy"/"Your account"](https://twitter.com/settings/account) -> ["Account information"](https://twitter.com/settings/your_twitter_data/account) -> ["Phone"](https://twitter.com/settings/phone).

 After registering your phone number, a PIN code will come to your phone by SMS.
-You have to input it on "Mobile" page finally.
+You have to input it onto the page finally.

 ##### 2) Get four authentication keys on Twitter Apps page

 At first, open [Twitter Developers' site](https://developer.twitter.com/).
 Then, sign up to create a developer account (Maybe needed a few days to be accepted your applying), and sign in.

-Next, open ["Creation an app"](https://developer.twitter.com/en/apps/create) and fill out all required columns.
-Be careful about keep "Callback URLs" blank or PIN code will not be generated, PIN is necessary for this app.
-Finally, press "create" button.

-And then, move to the application page you just created and click "Permission" tab first.
-You should change the permisson level to "Read, write, and direct messages" on "Access permission".
+Next, open ["Create App"](https://developer.twitter.com/en/portal/apps/new).
+You can arrive there by -> ["Developer Portal"](https://developer.twitter.com/en/portal/dashboard) -> ["Overview" under "Projects & Apps"](https://developer.twitter.com/en/portal/projects-and-apps).
+Then, write your new app name into "App name" field and press "Complete" button.

+And then, you should also press "App setting" button on the next page to move to its configuration page.
+On the page, you have to change "App permissions" from "Read only" to "Read, Write, and Direct Messages," which are all required by kotoriotoko.
+And, you should also write its explanation into the "DESCRIPTION" field in "App Details."
+It will help your app users.

-Next, move to "Keys and Tokens" tab.
-So, you can get the required 4 auth-keys, API key, API secret key, Access token and Access token secret.
-Copy or memorize them for the next step.
+Finally, move to "Keys and Tokens" tab.
+You can get the following four auth-keys by pressing "Regenerate" buttons on this page.

+* API key
+* API key secret
+* Access token
+* Access token secret

+Don't forget to copy or memorize them for the next step.

 ##### 3) Write the keys into CONFIG.SHLIB